 To quote the researchers directly:

-“It is plausible to hypothesize that this greater [volume load] achieved through a high frequency protocol if executed for a longer time frame (more than 8 weeks) may possibly culminate in a significantly greater increase in strength and hypertrophy compared with a single-session per muscle group.”
+“It is plausible to hypothesize that this greater [volume load] achieved through a high frequency protocol if executed for a longer time frame (more than 8 weeks) may possibly culminate in a significantly greater increase in strength and hypertrophy compared with a single-session.”

 With that said, the group hitting their legs just once a week still made gains.
 Over a period of months and years, the gains may come more slowly compared to twice a week.

-But if you’re willing to accept that your legs won’t grow as fast, one leg day a week is still a viable option.
+But if you’re willing to accept that your legs won’t grow as fast, one leg workout a week is still a viable option.

 Will doing legs 3 times a week make your legs bigger compared to twice a week?